Curl Pattern Guide: Types of Curly Hair and How to Find Your Curl Type

 Classification and Types of Hair Curl Patterns

 Hair patterns describe the shape of your hair, which depends on the form of the follicle on your scalp.
-There are four basic curl types of your hair wigs, named from Type 1 to Type 4, and different sub-categories within each type, presented by A, B, and C. The numbers indicate the pattern of curls, and the letters divide the hair into different types based on the width or diameter of the hair.
+There are four basic curl types of your hair or wigs, named from Type 1 to Type 4, and different sub-categories within each type, presented by A, B, and C. The numbers indicate the pattern of curls, and the letters divide the hair into different types based on the width or diameter of the hair.
 Here is the breakdown of the hair pattern classification.

 Type 1: Straight